-Victoria Vesna, PhD, is a media artist, professor at the department of Design | Media Arts at the UCLA School of the Arts.
-She is also director of the recently established UCLA Art | Sci center and the UC Digital Arts Research Network.
-Her work can be defined as experimental creative research that resides between disciplines and technologies.
+Dr. Victoria Vesna is a media artist and a professor at the Department of Design Media Arts at UCLA School of the Arts in Los Angeles.
+She is also the director of the recently established UCLA Art | Sci center and the UC Digital Arts Research Network.
+Her work can be defined as experimental creative research at the intersections of different scientific disciplines and technologies.
 She explores how communication technologies affect collective behavior and how perceptions of identity shift in relation to scientific innovation.
-Her most recent installations – Blue Morph, Mood Swings and Water Bowls, all aim to raise consciousness around the issues of our relationship to natural systems.
-Other notable works are Bodies INCorporated, Datamining Bodies, n0time and Cellular Trans_Actions.
-Victoria has exhibited her work in 18 solo exhibitions, over 70 group shows, published 20+ papers and gave a 100+ invited talks in the last decade.
-She is recipient of many grants, commissions and awards, including the Oscar Signorini award for best net artwork in 1998 and the Cine Golden Eagle for best scientific documentary in 1986.
-Vesna’s work has received notice in numerous publications such as Art in America, National Geographic, The Los Angeles Times, Spiegel (Germany), The Irish Times (Ireland), Tema Celeste (Italy), and Veredas (Brazil) and appears in a number of book chapters on media arts.
-She holds a PhD from the University of Wales and is the North American editor of AI & Society and author of Database Aesthetics.
+Her most recent installations – Blue Morph, Mood Swings and Water Bowls – aim to raise awareness of issues surrounding our relationship to natural systems.
+Other notable works include Bodies INCorporated, Datamining Bodies, n0time and Cellular Trans_Actions.
+Over the past decade, Victoria has exhibited her work in 18 solo exhibitions, over 70 group exhibitions, published over 20 scholarly papers, and received over 100 invitations to lecture.
+She has been the recipient of numerous grants, awards, and commissions, including the Oscar Signorini Award for Best Artwork in 1998 and the Cine Golden Eagle Award for Best Science Documentary in 1986.
+Vesna’s work has been featured in numerous publications such as Art in America, National Geographic, Los Angeles Times, Spiegel (Germany), The Irish Times (Ireland), Tema Celeste (Italy) and Veredas (Brazil), as well as being published in numerous media arts publications.
+She holds a Ph.D. from the University of Wales, is the North America Content Editor for AI & Society and is the author of Database Aesthetics.